-One of the biggest technology trends of the past decade has been the increased sophistication of tax prep software.
+One of the biggest technology trends of the past decade has been the increased sophistication of tax filing prep software.
 What began as a pilot project by one of the major tax preparation firms back in the 1990s has become one of the largest software industries in the world.
 Once a rarity among individual taxpayers, software in the cloud or in downloadable versions are now the most common way for people to file their tax returns each year.

 While it’s now “the new normal” for adults to seek out online help with all sorts of financial chores, from shopping for a broker to finding a reliable company that’s selling a life insurance policy, tax prep is a special case.
 In fact, any time citizens interact with the government, and expect to owe or receive refunds on their taxes, the stakes are higher.
 Software needs to be precise, reliable and easy to navigate.